noepozzan/small-peptide-pipeline/pipeline_documentation.md

 ### Parameters

+Parameters are found in the `conf` and the `nextflow.config`.
+As explained earlier, each `profile` file contains the parameters necessary to run the workflow.
+The `nextflow.config` contains very few parameters that should probably not be changed.

+The table below will hopefully give you some deeper understanding of all parameters used:

 Parameter name | Description | Data type(s)
 --- | --- | ---
+riboseq_reads | Main ribosome sequencing fastq.gz files | `str`
+proteomics_reads | Main proteomics mzML files | `str`
+gtf | Main gene annotation file in gene transfer format | `str` other_RNAs_sequence | Fasta file of rRNA library to be used for filtering out riboseq noise | `str` genome | Fasta genome file to be used as your reference genome | `str`

 fq1_3p | Required for [Cutadapt](#third-party-software-used).
 3' adapter of mate 1.
 Use value such as `XXXXXXXXXXXXXXX` if no adapter present or if no trimming is desired. | `str` fq1_5p | Required for [Cutadapt](#third-party-software-used).
 5' adapter of mate 1.
 Use value such as `XXXXXXXXXXXXXXX` if no adapter present or if no trimming is desired. | `str` fq2_5p | Required for [Cutadapt](#third-party-software-used).
 5' adapter of mate 2.
 Use value such as `XXXXXXXXXXXXXXX` if no adapter present or if no trimming is desired.
 Value ignored for single-end libraries. | `str`